 Rear-end collisions, in which a vehicle hits the rear of the vehicle in front of it, are among the most common type of car accident.
 They also tend to result in some of the most significant injuries and, in severe cases, they can be fatal.

-We have won millions in compensation for our clients; find out how our team can help you with your case when you call (601) 265-6869.
+We have won hundreds of millions in compensation for our clients; find out how our team can help you with your case when you call (601) 265-6869.
 Your initial consultation is free!

 Who Is Responsible for a Rear-End Accident?

 Most often, the rear vehicle in a rear-end accident is considered liable for the crash.
 This is because motorists have a responsibility to pay attention and keep a safe distance between themselves and others on the road.
 Drivers should maintain a distance that allows them to safely stop to avoid a collision with the vehicle in front of them.

 The rear vehicle is likely responsible for the accident if the collision occurred due to:

 - Following too closely (“tailgating”)

 However, the rear vehicle’s driver is not always the one to blame.
 In some cases, the front driver may be at fault for a rear-end collision.

 Although relatively rare, this could be the case if the accident resulted from the front driver: